 In prior posts, we have discussed the importance of maintaining your heating, ventilation, and air conditioning system and how preventative maintenance should be a key part of your facility services process.
 Indoor air quality is important all year round, but winter weather conditions and the accompanying flu and cold seasons make it an even more pressing priority.
 Proper maintenance of every component of your commercial HVAC system, including the furnace, boiler, ventilation, and fans, will improve indoor air quality.
 But during the winter months, when people spend more time indoors and the cold and flu season is in full force, you should also consider installing responsive air and surface purification systems.
 Professional commercial HVAC service providers like Marsden Services can work with your facility services team to stay informed of the latest technologies for indoor air quality.
 Marsden’s CleanAir System uses a patented solution with sensors to detect when particulate levels are too high.
 The sensors trigger a CleanAir Generator that you can add to your existing commercial HVAC system.
 The process uses the same ionization found in nature.
 Third-party independent lab testing proves the Marsden CleanAir system deactivates 99.994% of tested allergens, bacteria, and viruses, including viruses that cause infectious diseases.
 So installing responsive air and surface purification systems will help to dramatically improve your indoor air quality.

-Take Action Now To Protect Your Facility From Winter Conditions
+Take Action Now to Protect Your Facility from Winter Conditions

 By following the four steps outlined in this article: start with an audit, develop an emergency response plan, implement seasonal protocols in janitorial and facility services, and address indoor air quality issues, you’ll prepare your facility for winter weather conditions.
 You might also want to look at our article on disinfection to help improve your facility’s overall health and safety during the peak flu and cold season.
 Hiring a partner to help is another way to ensure you’re ready.
 Marsden Services has 70 years of experience helping our clients prep and protect their facilities from winter weather.
 We offer a comprehensive set of facility services to inspect and address everything you need to create a safer, cleaner, and healthier workplace.